intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 When a discrepancy is found between a specification and its implementation, a maintenance discussion inside the standards process allows reaching consensus on how best to evolve the specification.
-This in turns can lead to updated implementations, with a stable state of specifications matching implementations.
-This ensures that implementations are consistently interoperable and removes needless barriers for new implementations.
+Updating implementations to match specifications ensures that implementations are consistently interoperable and removes needless barriers for new implementations.
 Maintenance also enables continued improvement of the protocol.
 New use cases are an indicator that the protocol could be successful {{RFC5218}}.